The Gift of Knowledge

 NYIT College of Osteopathic Medicine

 SUNY Downstate Medical Center

 SUNY Upstate Medical University

 University of Rochester School of Medicine & Dentistry

 How do I donate?

-First, you will need to fill out the donation form and send it to the Associated Medical Schools of New York (AMSNY).
-AMSNY or a member institution will contact you as soon as it is received.
+Those interested in whole body donation can sign up with one of the medical schools directly or request more information through AMSNY.
+To request more information from AMSNY, you will need to fill out the donation form and send it back to us via email, regular mail, or fax.
+AMSNY or a member institution will contact you within 2-3 weeks once it is received.
 We will discuss any questions or concerns you may have and help you choose a medical school.
 We will also give you details on what happens next.

 What is the Final Disposition?

 You and the medical school of your choice will decide the details for final disposition.
 Options for final disposition vary slightly between medical schools, but generally begin with cremation as soon as studies are completed.
 According to prior agreement with you or your next of kin, the cremated remains can be returned to the family for burial in a family plot.
 Alternatively, the school can bury remains in graves owned by the institution.
 Some schools offer scattering of the ashes over water in the maritime tradition.
 For more details on final disposition, visit the school’s page or contact their program directly.